-3.5.1 Getting started with peer reviews using assign-peer-reviews
+3.5.1 Getting started with peer reviews using assign-reviews

-The bulk of the work is performed by assign-peer-reviews.
-Let's have a look at the help message (i.e. run reported assign-peer-reviews -h):
+The bulk of the work is performed by assign-reviews.
+Let's have a look at the help message (i.e. run reported assign-reviews -h):

-''' $ repomate assign-peer-reviews -h usage: repomate assign-peer-reviews [-h] (-sf STUDENTS_FILE | -s STUDENTS [STUDENTS ...]) [-o ORG_NAME] [-q GITHUB_BASE_URL] [-tb] -mn MASTER_REPO_NAMES [MASTER_REPO_NAMES ...] -n NUM_REVIEWS [-i ISSUE] For each student repo, create a review team with pull access named <student>-<master_repo_name>-review and randomly assign other students to it.
+''' $ repomate assign-reviews -h usage: repomate assign-reviews [-h] (-sf STUDENTS FILE | -s STUDENTS [STUDENTS ...]) [-o ORG_NAME] [-g GITHUB_BASE_URL] [-t TOKEN] [-tb] -mn MASTER_REPO_NAMES [MASTER_REPO_NAMES ...] [-n N] [-i ISSUE] For each student repo, create a review team with pull access named <student>-<master_repo_name>-review and randomly assign other students to it.
 All students are assigned to the same amount of review teams, as specified by '--num-reviews'.
 Note that '--num-reviews' must be strictly less than the amount of students. optional arguments: -h, --help show this help message and exit -sf STUDENTS_FILE, --students-file STUDENTS_FILE Path to a list of student usernames. -s STUDENTS [STUDENTS ...], --students STUDENTS [STUDENTS ...]
-One or more whitespace separated student usernames. -o ORG_NAME, --org-name ORG_NAME Name of the organization to which repos should be added. -g GITHUB_BASE_URL, --github-base-url GITHUB_BASE_URL Base url to a GitHub v3 API.
-For enterprise, this is usually 'https://<HOST>/api/v3' -tb, --traceback Let any exceptions propagate up so that the full traceback can be viewed. -mn MASTER_REPO_NAMES [MASTER_REPO_NAMES ...], --master-repo-names MASTER_REPO →NAMES [MASTER_REPO_NAMES ...]
+One or more whitespace separated student usernames. -o ORG_NAME, --org-name ORG_NAME Name of the target organization -g GITHUB_BASE_URL, --github-base-url GITHUB_BASE_URL Base url to a GitHub v3 API.
+For enterprise, this is usually 'https://<HOST>/api/v3' -t TOKEN, --token TOKEN OAUTH token for the GitHub instance.
+Can also be specified in the 'REPOMATE_OAUTH' environment variable. -tb, --traceback Show the full traceback of critical exceptions. -mn MASTER_REPO_NAMES [MASTER_REPO_NAMES ...], --master-repo-names MASTER_REPO →NAMES [MASTER_REPO_NAMES ...]
 One or more names of master repositories.
 Names must either refer to local directories, or to master repositories in the target organization. -n N, --num-reviews N Assign each student to review n repos (consequently, each repo is reviewed by n students). n must be strictly smaller than the amount of students. -i ISSUE, --issue ISSUE Path to an issue to open in student repos.
 If specified, this issue will be opened in each student repo, and the body will be prepended with user mentions of all students assigned to review the repo.
 NOTE: The first line is assumed to be the title. '''

 Most of this, we've seen before.
 The only non-standard arguments are --issue and --num-reviews, the former of which we've actually already seen in the open-issues command (see Opening Issues).
 I will assume that both --github-base-url and --org-name are already configured in the configuration file (if you don't know what this mean, have a look at Configuration file).
-Thus, the only things we must specify are --students/ --students-file and --num-reviews (--issue is optional, more on that later).
-Let's make a minimal call with the assign-peer-reviews command, and then inspect the log output to figure out what happened.
+Thus, the only things we must specify are --students/--students-file and --num-reviews (--issue is optional, more on that later).
+Let's make a minimal call with the assign-reviews command, and then inspect the log output to figure out what happened.
 Recall that students.txt lists our three favorite students spam, ham and eggs (see Setup student sepositories).